pr0gramista/aluminiumcss/README.md

 ## Motivation
 I have seen way too many bare HTML pages.
 While many other CSS styles exist there are't many that are minimal and easy to customize.
 I also kept missing some of the core Tailwind CSS utilities, so I included a variation of them in this project.

+## Contributing
+Contributions are welcome, but please keep in mind that this project is meant to be a minimal CSS boilerplate.
+If you are unsure about the implementation of a feature, please open an issue first and I'll be happy to help 💛

+## License
+MIT